mehulagg/gitlab_test/doc/development/documentation/feature_flags.md

 > - It was deployed behind a feature flag, disabled by default.
 > - [Became enabled by default](link-to-issue) on GitLab 12.1.
 > - It's enabled on GitLab.com.
-> - It's not able to be enabled or disabled per-project.
 > - It's recommended for production use.
 > - For GitLab self-managed instances, GitLab administrators can opt to [disable it](#anchor-to-section). **(CORE ONLY)**